We evaluate a range of activities designed to enhance student learning.

 Through our assessment and evaluation work, we help instructors measure and understand student learning, gauge the impact of university initiatives to inform programming decisions, and provide evidence about how to enhance learning for the broader education community.

-See the full bibliography below for a complete list of projects, publications, and presentations related to Assessment & Evaluation.
+See below for a complete list of grants, publications, and presentations related to Assessment & Evaluation.

 Light, G., & Micari, M. (2013).
 Making scientists: Six principles for effective college teaching.
 Harvard University Press.
 See publisher's website.